The King's Damosel: Plot summary

-The novel begins with the day of Lynette and her sister Leonie's dual wedding to the brothers Gaheris and Gareth, respectively.
-After the festivities are over, the two sisters are dragged to their bedrooms and prepared by giggling bridesmaids for the first night of their honeymoons.
-Lynette is miserable, as she is in fact in love with Gareth, her sister's groom, and thinks with envy of them in the next room.
-She is also terrified of what is about to happen, as it is revealed in a flashback that she was raped by a friend of her father's who was like a mentor to her.
+Lynette and her sister Leonie have a dual wedding to the brothers Gaheris and Gareth, respectively.
+After the festivities are over, the two sisters are dragged to their bedrooms and prepared by bridesmaids for the first night of their honeymoons.
+Lynette is miserable, as she is in fact in love with Gareth, and thinks with envy of Leonie.
+She is also terrified of what is about to happen, as she was raped by a friend of her father's who was like a mentor to her.
 She is convinced that Gaheris will know that she is not a virgin, and she will be publicly shamed.
-However, when Gaheris finally enters the honeymoon suite, he merely comments that he does not want this, either.
+However, when Gaheris enters the honeymoon suite, he merely comments that he does not want this, either.
 He sleeps next to her, without touching, and leaves before she wakes.

-In another flashback, Chapman summarises the events leading up to the wedding, essentially retelling the corresponding Arthurian legend.
-In short, the Red Knight, a knight who claims to owe no loyalty to King Arthur, attacks Lynette's home in the absence of any male figureheads, essentially holding the household hostage until her older sister, Leonie, consents to marry him and make him Lord.
-Lynette disguises herself as a servant boy and escapes, going all the way to Camelot and pleading with Arthur himself to help her rescue her sister.
-With the help of Merlin (who had appeared to her once before, after she was raped), she receives the king's blessing, but he only sends one man with her – Gareth, who she presumes to be a kitchen boy.
-She is quite rude to him, feeling very resentful towards Arthur for his choice.
+In a flashback to the events leading up to the wedding, the Red Knight, a knight who claims to owe no loyalty to King Arthur, attacks Lynette's home in the absence of any male figureheads, holding the household hostage until Leonie consents to marry him and make him Lord.
+Lynette disguises herself as a servant boy and escapes, going to Camelot and pleading with Arthur to help her rescue Leonie.
+Aided by Merlin (who had appeared to her once before, after she was raped), she receives Arthur's blessing, but he only sends one man with her – Gareth, whom she presumes to be a kitchen boy.
+She is rude to him, feeling resentful towards Arthur for his choice.
 However, Gareth soon proves himself and in the course of rescuing Leonie, Lynette realises that she has fallen in love with him.
-Unfortunately, upon the group's return to Camelot, it is arranged that Gareth shall marry Leonie as his reward, and Lynette shall wed Gareth's older brother, Gaheris.
+Upon the group's return to Camelot, it is arranged that Gareth shall marry Leonie as his reward, and Lynette shall wed Gareth's older brother, Gaheris.

-After Gaheris' departure, Lynette is worried about what will happen to her – abandoned by her husband, and forced to watch the man she loves in the company of her own sister.
-Again Merlin intervenes, and Lynette manages to convince Arthur to make her his messenger.
-She is to go alone ahead of the knights to persuade unruly Lords to swear their allegiance to Arthur; it is dangerous, but she has no fear.
+After Gaheris' departure, Lynette is worried about what will happen to her – abandoned by her husband, and forced to watch Gareth in Leonie's company.
+Again Merlin intervenes, and Lynette convinces Arthur to make her his messenger.
+She is to go alone ahead of the knights to persuade unruly Lords to swear their allegiance to Arthur.